Richard Abbott (architect)

-Richard Atkinson Abbot (6 January 1883 - 20 May 1954) was a New Zealand architect.
+Richard Atkinson Abbott (6 January 1883 - 20 May 1954) was a New Zealand architect.
 He was born in Auckland, New Zealand.
 He designed the obelisk on One Tree Hill in 1941.
+His work on the main building at Auckland Grammar School is an early example of the usage of the Spanish Mission style in New Zealand and was listed as a Historic Place Category 1 in 1988 by Heritage New Zealand.
+He also designed the heritage-listed chapel at King's College in Auckland.
+He is buried at Purewa Cemetery.